DrkSephy/django-hackathon-starter/README.md

 * Within the `public/` directory, run `python -m SimpleHTTPServer 80`.
 You may need `sudo` on your respective Operating System.
 * Navigate to: `http://localhost/#/snippets`.
 Here you will see whatever content was stored within the database model, `Snippet`.
 If nothing shows up, go back to the `RESTful endpoints` step to populate your database with some `Snippet` objects.

+## Ionic Client

+As of `April 11th, 2015`, there is now a sample Ionic application which works on iOS.
+This application pulls data from the Django sample API endpoint: `http://127.0.0.1:8000/hackathon/snippets/`.
+In order to successfully run this project, you must do the following:

+    # Make sure django-hackathon-starter is running
+    python manage.py runserver

+    # Install cordova and ionic
+    # On a Mac, you'll need to use sudo
+    npm install -g cordova ionic

+    cd ionic

+    # Add support for the iOS platform
+    ionic platform add ios

+    # Build the project
+    ionic build ios

+Running the final command, `ionic build ios` will generate an `.xcodeproj` file within `platforms/ionic`.
+You can open it and then run it, which you should then see a list of all the `Snippet` objects from the Django Hackathon Starter database.

+You can also test the project in the browser by doing the following:

+    cd ionic
+    ionic serve

+Running `ionic serve` will automatically open up your web browser and run the application.

 ## Contributors

 * David Leonard